|

 ©Lakeshore's Sentence Building Pocket Chart, which is

 color coded for success.
-This is an example of completing
+This is an example of

 ©Lakeshore's Make a Super Sentence Flip Boards.
-Students
+Students can

-can build hundreds of sentences with these color coded
+build hundreds of sentences with these color coded

 sentence parts.
-Each kit comes with three different boards
+Each kit comes with three different

-gives them the giggles.
-I particularly like this kit for
+preposterous that it gives them the giggles.
+I

-second language learners who need to learn about sentence
+who need to learn about sentence structure.

 Word stamps are

-available for children to stamp and illustrate sentences.
+available for children to stamp and illustrate

-A commercial product,
+A commercial

-Tub-O-Words and More Tub-O-Words has high frequency words
+product, Tub-O-Words and More Tub-O-Words has high

-and punctuation marks for building sentences.
-(I also use
+frequency words and punctuation marks for building

-them for sorting by parts of speech or orthographic
+sentences.
+(I also use them for sorting by parts of

-features, syllables, etc.)
+speech or orthographic features, syllables, etc.)

 Build a Sentence

-Sing a Super Sentence
+a Super Sentence

 |